 Enhanced capabilities for monitoring and managing ship traffic (e.g. staffing, decision support capabilities) to ensure the safety and efficiency of ship movements through, for example, the forward planning of ship movements or organizing space allocation.

 Reduced capabilities to monitor and manage ship traffic (e.g. staffing, technological capabilities) may adequately address the risks.

+Monitoring and management of ship traffic capabilities (e.g., staffing, decision support, technical capacity) shall be dynamically evaluated, with proactive planning implemented to ensure maritime safety and efficiency in risk mitigation.

 VTS is longer no longer justified for the area and, for example, a local port service may adequately address the risks.